 What you get: Three or four books each month based on your child’s age and interests, plus a surprise gift (like crayons or a notebook).

 Why we love it: This monthly box is personalized with books and gifts that match your child’s age, like, a stuffed animal or a few board books.

 Recommended age range: Ages 0 to 3

 What you get: The number of items varies depending on the month’s theme, but each teacher-curated box includes a gripping read and hands-on activities, plus a monthly challenge (like sharing an image of your maze design) for the chance to win a prize.

-Why we love it: An award winner for the 6- to 11-year-old set, this box is themed around seasonal learning topics.
+Why we love it: An award-winning pick, this box is themed around seasonal learning topics.
 Last April’s package, for instance, was all about Earth Day and included experiments, a DIY terrarium and a book about bugs.

 Cost: From $66 per box

 What you get: Each box comes with four or five toys, books and activities that are tailored toward developmental milestones that pique your kid’s curiosity and imagination.